Kernelised Normalising Flows: Experiments

-\paragraph{Training details} In our study, we utilised the Squared Exponential kernel, $k(x, y) = \exp(-\gamma ||x-y||^2)$, exclusively for all experiments, with hyperparameter $\gamma > 0$.
-To select the kernel length scale, we performed a hyperparameter search; we initially defined a broader grid and conducted a basic hyperparameter search to acquire a more refined grid.
-Subsequently, we performed a random hyperparameter search within this finer grid.
-Throughout the experiments, we exclusively employed the Adam \citep{kingma2014adam} optimiser, whilst adjusting the $\beta_1$ and $\beta_2$ parameters of the optimiser.
+\paragraph{Training details} Our Ferumal Flow kernelisation has a negligible number of hyperparameters.
+Apart from learning rate hyperparameters (i.e., learning rate, $\beta_1$, $\beta_2$ for Adam) and the number of layers, that are central to both kernelised and neural-net-based flows, we only need to choose a kernel with its corresponding hyperparameters (and a number of auxiliary points for large-scale experiments).
+This is in contrast with neural-net-based flows where choices for a flow layer include a number of hidden sub-layers, the number of nodes in each sub-layer, residual connections, type of normalisation, activation function, dropout, and many more.
+Coupled with longer convergence times this necessitates considerably more time and resources in hyperparameter tuning than our proposed kernel methods.
+In our study, we utilised either the Squared Exponential kernel or Matern Kernels exclusively for all experiments.
+We learnt all the kernel hyperparameters using the GPyTorch library for Python for the main experiments.
+Throughout the experiments, we used the Adam \citep{kingma2014adam} optimiser, whilst adjusting the $\beta_1$ and $\beta_2$ parameters of the optimiser.
 Additionally, we decayed the learning rate either with predefined steps (StepLR) or with cosine annealing.
 In all the experiments, we incorporated auxiliary points as we observed that they provided better results.
+In most cases, we persisted with 150 auxiliary points.

-We implemented Ferumal flows with the Flux library \citep{Flux.jl-2018} in Julia, whereas we used existing implementations in Python's PyTorch \citep{paszke2019pytorch} for the baseline algorithms.
-We ran all experiments for Ferumal flows on CPUs, but all other non-kernelised experiments were trained on NVIDIA A100 GPUs.
-It is worth noting that we did not observe a substantial difference in runtimes between our model on CPU (Intel Xeon 3.7 GHz) and other baselines.
-Nevertheless, certain methods such as RBIG exhibited much longer runtimes even on an A100 GPU.
-For more comprehensive training details, please refer to the appendix.
+We coded our method in PyTorch \citep{paszke2019pytorch} and used existing implementations for the other algorithms.
+We ran all experiments for Ferumal flows and other baselines on CPUs (Intel Xeon 3.7 GHz).
+For more comprehensive training details, please refer to the Table \ref{train details}